carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

     static const bool value = __is_convertible_to(From, To);
   };
   #else
-  // Emulate type trait
+  // Emulate type trait for compatibility with other compilers.
   #endif

-The following type traits are supported by Clang:
+The following type trait primitives are supported by Clang:

 * ``__has_nothrow_assign`` (GNU, Microsoft)
 * ``__has_nothrow_copy`` (GNU, Microsoft)